-RESOLUTION OF THE COUNCIL OF THE COUNTY OF, STATE OF CALIF
+RESOLUTION OF THE COUNCIL OF THE CITY OF

+COUNTY OF, STATE OF CALIFORNIA IN THE MATTER OF:

-UNIFORM PUBLIC CONSTRUCTION COST A
+UNIFORM PUBLIC CONSTRUCTION COST AC COUNTING PROCEDURES

-Resolution No.
+Resolution No

-I,, City Clerk of the City of, California, do hereby certify that the following resolution, proposed seconded by Councilmember, was duly pass at a regular meeting thereof assembled this following vote, to wit: d by Councilmember, and ged and adopted by the Council of the City of
+I,, City Clerk of the City of by Councilmember, and

+at a regular meeting thereof assembled this following vote, to wit: day of,, by the

-AYES:Councilmember:
+AYES: Councilmember:

 NOES: Councilmember: (Seal)

-ABSENT:Councilmember:
+ABSENT: Councilmember:

 , City Clerk

 City of

 THE CITY COUNCIL OF THE CITY OF DOES HEREBY RESOLVE AS FOLLOWS:

-WHEREAS, prior to the passage of Assembly Bill No. 1666, Chap 2, commencing with Section 22000, to Part 3 of Division 2 of the Eprovide a uniform cost accounting standard for construction work pagencies; and WHEREAS, Public Contract Code Section 22000 et seq., the Unif Public Contract Code, existing law did not performed or contracted by local public
+WHEREAS, prior to the passage of Assembly Bill No. 1666, Chapte 2, commencing with Section 22000, to Part 3 of Division 2 of the Pu provide a uniform cost accounting standard for construction work pe agencies; and blic Contract Code, existing law did not rformed or contracted by local public

-establishes such a uniform cost accounting standard;
+WHEREAS, Public Contract Code Section 22000 et seq., the Unifor establishes such a uniform cost accounting standard; rm Public Construction Cost Accounting Act,

-WHEREAS, the Commission established under the Act has develor accounting procedures for implementation by local public agencies construction of public projects; and
+WHEREAS, the Commission established under the Act has develop accounting procedures for implementation by local public agencies is construction of public projects; and

 NOW, THEREFORE, the City Council of the City of, California, hereby elects under Public Contract Code Section 22030 to become subject to the uniform public construction cost accounting procedures set forth in the Act and to the Commission's policies and procedures manual and cost accounting review procedures, as they may each from time to time be amended, and directs that the City Clerk notify the State Controller forthwith of this election.

 This Resolution shall take effect upon its adoption.

-PASSED AND ADOPTED this day of
+PASSED AND ADOPTED this day of ,·

 , Mayor

 City of

+ATTEST:

-ATTEST:, City Clerk
+, City Clerk

 City of